Results 1 - 10

 Recent research on corporate governance has documented large differences between countries in ownership concentration in publicly traded firms, in the breadth and depth of financial markets, and in the access of firms to external finance.
 We suggest that there is a common element to the explanations of these differences, namely how well investors, both shareholders and creditors, are protected by law from expropriation by the managers and controlling shareholders of firms.
 We describe the differences in laws and the effectiveness of their enforcement across countries, summarize the consequences of these differences, and suggest potential strategies of reform of corporate governance.
 We argue that the legal approach is a more fruitful way to understand corporate governance and its reform than the conventional distinction between bank-centered and market-centered financial systems.

-The Great Reversals: The Politics of Financial Development in the 20th Century
+The Great Reversals: The Politics of Financial Development in the Twentieth Century

 "...
-Indicators of the development of the financial sector do not improve monotonically over time.
-In particular, we find that by most measures, countries were more financially developed in 1913 than in 1980 and only recently have they surpassed their 1913 levels.
-This pattern cannot be explained by stru ..."
+The state of development of the financial sector does not change monotonically over time.
+In particular, by most measures, countries were more financially developed in 1913 than in 1980 and only recently have they surpassed their 1913 levels.
+To explain these changes, we propose an interest group ..."

 Abstract